CGAL Made More Accessible: Python Bindings Tool Comparison

-There are several different tools and options for generating Python bindings.
+Several tools that facilitate binding generation have been introduced throughout the years.
 The following is by no means an exhaustive list of such tools; however, it gives a taste of the rich possibilities one faces when there is a need to make C++ code accessible to Python developers.
 One goal that all these tools share is transforming Python/C API into a relatively more user-friendly interface.
 Most listed tools are designed to wrap C++ interfaces non-intrusively; that is, the C++ code of an entity does not change when it is wrapped.